Dog Seatbelts

 • Usage Tips: Simple things that I've learned through experience.

 • The reverse spring snap that the Champion uses is harder for my husband to use with his arthritic hands.
-You can just add a carabiner to overcome this.
+You can just add a climbing carabiner to overcome this.

 • The Ruff Rider handle doubles as a leash for that short walk from the house to the car, especially useful if you have a dog that tends to bolt.
 But it's simple enough to clip a leash to the carabiner or the loops on the Champion.